bioexcel/qmmm_benchmark_suite/MQAE/GMX_CP2K/README.md

 5 MD steps are performed with a time step of 1 fs.
 The following XC functional set ups are included:

-* BLYP - using DVZP-GTH-BLYP
+* BLYP - using DVZP-MOLOPT-GTH

 ``mqae.top`` - The Gromacs topology file.